power-unsealed/enpow/README.md

 # Inspiration

 While the first plan for this crate was limited to simple `unwrap_as` methods and alike, the crate [`variantly`](https://crates.io/crates/variantly) was a great inspiration to take this idea way further.
-It can be seen as limited alternative to this crate.
+It can be seen as an alternative to this crate with partially different feature set.

 # Contribution